Shared access: shared and delegated mailboxes

 - Mailbox management in the IMAP client — reading, labeling, and deleting emails, as well as managing folders.

-- Sending emails via SMTP — both in "Send as" and "Send on behalf" modes.
+- Sending emails via SMTP: both in "Send as" and "Send on behalf" modes.

 Notifications

 When an employee gains access to another mailbox, Yandex 360 for Business sends two notifications: one to the employee to whom you're granting access, and one to the address of the respective mailbox.
+The same notifications are sent if you change permissions for an employee or completely disable their access to another mailbox.

 all— The email will be sent to the employee to whom you're granting access, as well as to the respective mailbox (default value).delegates— The email will only be sent to the employee to whom you're granting access.none— The email won't be sent to anyone.